Kalos14/ML_SIUM/README.md

 - benchmark_ridge.py : again applies the same model as before, but instead of increasing complexity via random features, focus on few "known" significant factors
 - functions_ridge.py : includes the functions that indeed define our model
-- /pictures : stores our oup
+- /pictures : stores our output

 ### Transformer